ashispramanik/Checking-of-Network-Protocol-Testing/README.md

 # Checking-of-Network-Protocol-Testing
-It is basically for doing the IP config. much more things will here.
+It is basically for the IP config. much more things will here.